Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/ooze/gray-ooze.md

 NoteIcon: monster
 BestiaryType: ooze
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 243, Curse of Strahd, Hoard of the Dragon Queen, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Gray Ooze](2-Mechanics/CLI/bestiary/ooze/gray-ooze.md)
 *Source: Monster Manual p.
 243, Curse of Strahd, Hoard of the Dragon Queen, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*